-For its originator (Kurt Lewin, 1946; also see: Lewin), and for many others since, action research is a process of empowering those on the 'front lines' of action to conduct research into their own practices, rather than relying on and - more importantly - being subject to - research findings of 'outsiders.'
+For its originator (Kurt Lewin, 1946; also see: Lewin), and for many others since, action research can be a process of empowering those on the 'front lines' of action to conduct research into their own practices, rather than relying on and - more importantly - being subject to - research findings of 'outsiders.'
 In education, for example, teachers are encouraged to conduct research and curriculum development into their own teaching activities.
 Educational action research is, in a sense, an educational technology, in which teachers take action to improve student learning and, at the same time, gather data to demonstrate possible reasons for and usefulness of that action.
 It is an ongoing quest by teachers to develop the best possible learning experiences for students.
 Traditionally, teachers' main job has been to implement what others tell them needs to be taught, using methods others develop.
 However, those not closely involved in teaching and learning often miss many important factors affecting education and, perhaps more importantly, sometimes do not have the best interests in mind of all students being educated.
 Action research is, therefore, an opportunity for teachers to take control of curriculum research and development, as well as their traditional roles; i.e., that as implementers of curriculum and teaching strategies.
 Indeed, as Carr and Kemmis (1986) suggest, action research is "a form of self-reflective enquiry undertaken by participants in social situations in order to improve:

 Action Research Methods

-Teaching & Learning
+|Reviewing Teaching & Learning

-POSSIBLE DOMAINS OF INTEREST/CONCERN
+DOMAINS OF INTEREST/CONCERN

 Once educators have identified some 'outcomes' (Result Variables) that are important, they could (should?) attempt to identify some outcomes that are not being well achieved.
 For example, as shown in the table at right, they may note that students' "ideas about natural phenomena" (e.g., theories about living things) are inadequate.
 Or, they may note that students' "skills" (e.g., abilities to design controlled experiments) could be improved.

 At this stage, there are - at least - two general ways action researchers can proceed.
-In a classic sense of their meanings, action researchers could conduct: i) 'science' or ii) 'technology.'
-If they were to begin with a 'scientific' goal, they would collect data to gain evidence and develop explanations for relationships between "Possible Cause Variables" and "Possible Result Variables."
+In a classic sense of their meanings, action researchers could conduct: 'science' or 'technology.'
+If they were to begin with a 'science' goal, they would collect data to gain evidence and develop explanations for relationships between "Possible Cause Variables" and "Possible Result Variables."
 In other words, they would want to understand how natural (e.g., education) systems work.
 For example, they could gather data to describe and explain how "classroom layout" may be affecting students' development of appropriate "ideas about natural phenomena."
 They may find, for example, that the seating arrangements in their room hinder development of ideas, because not much conversation can occur among students.
 Once they have sufficient data to explain such relationships, they could then conduct a kind of educational "technology"; that is, they could take certain actions (e.g., rearranging seating and encouraging discussions) to improve students' development of ideas about natural phenomena.
-Again, they would collect data to support their claims that the actions they took did lead to improvements in student outcomes.
+Again, they would collect data to support their claims that the actions they took led to improvements in student outcomes.
 However, it is important to note that action researchers could 'skip' or delay the 'scientific' goal and begin with 'technological' interest; that is, they could go straight into taking what they (or others) consider to be appropriate actions in order to improve student outcomes.
 There is legitimacy in educators taking action very quickly, in the sense that there is acknowledgement that educators have a wealth of practical experience and, from that, can make legitimate judgements about what aspects of teaching and learning may require improvement.
 In short, they often know what is not working and likely reasons for disappointing results.

 |If educators choose to start with a

-brainstorming (and gathering data to support) how "Possible
+brainstorming (and gathering data to support) how

 "Possible Cause Variables" may be leading to poor

 brainstorming about such relationships could be, as

 indicated in the table below:

 For example, a teacher may suggest that the prescriptiveness of curriculum standards are limiting students' development of skills - because of the hypothesis that standard curriculum requires more teacher direction (and more teacher direction limits students' opportunities to develop skills on their own).
 While this may be a possible relationship, teachers should consider relationships about which they may be able to take positive actions.
 It may be difficult, in other words, to quickly change the prescriptiveness of the curriculum.

-relationship worth exploring would be
+Another relationship worth exploring would be

-and students' development of ideas about
+and students' development of ideas about natural

 phenomena.
 This may be a worthwhile area for initial

 (eventually) more easily change - although that should

 not stop them from trying to change more difficult

 with trying to improve learning outcomes, letting the

-They may want, for instance, to develop ways
+They may want, for instance, to develop ways to affects

-to affects students' attitudes towards energy conservation.
-This is a
+students' attitudes towards energy conservation.
+This is

 For whatever goal educators plan to conduct research, it generally is a good idea to have various theories in mind to help explain the possible relationships.
 For example, to explain how a predominance of lecturing would limit students' development of ideas about natural phenomena, they could draw on constructivism.
 This learning (and knowledge development) theory suggests that learners learn by changing ideas that are already in their minds and, because many of these ideas are subconscious, it is important to encourage learners to explore and clarify their ideas before instruction begins.
 Considering such theories is very important and, indeed, may be among the first things that action researchers should do.
 Some other educational theories are at: Learning.